-Memphis officials condemn officers’ criminal actions in Tyre Nichols arrest - latest
+Tyre Nichols bodycam video to be released today – live

 Prosecutor gives press conference after 5 Memphis officers charged in Tyre Nichols death

+Bodycam footage of the deadly beating of Tyre Nichols will finally be released to the public today, one day after five police officers were charged with the Black man’s murder.

-The Memphis police chief is calling for calm ahead of the Friday release of bodycam footage from the “heinous, reckless and inhumane” death of Tyre Nichols – as she warned it will reveal how five police officers failed the Black man, his family and their community and showed a “disregard for basic human rights”.
+Memphis officials plan to release the video on Friday evening, with the police chief warning that people will see for themselves how the officers showed a “disregard for basic human rights”.

-Nichols, 29, was allegedly violenty beaten by five officers during a traffic stop on 7 January.
+Nichols, 29, was allegedly violently beaten by the five officers during a traffic stop on 7 January.
 He died three days later in hospital.
-An independent autopsy released by his family has since revealed he suffered “extensive bleeding” before his death.
+An independent autopsy released by his family shows he suffered “extensive bleeding” before his death.

-Five former Memphis officers have been charged with murder over the violent arrest.
+On Thursday, officers Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills Jr. and Justin Smith were all charged with second-degree murder.

+As of Friday morning, Mr Haley was the only suspect still behind bars after the other four posted bond and were released from jail.

-“The world is watching us and we need to show the world what lessons we can learn from this tragedy,” Shelby County district attorney Steven Mulroy said on Thursday, announcing the charges.
+Shelby County district attorney Steven Mulroy said on Thursday, announcing the charges: “The world is watching us and we need to show the world what lessons we can learn from this tragedy.

 Understand your city’s record on police violence with this tool